Options available for young people with SEND to help them successfully gain employment once they leave full-time education.

 What is a supported internship?

 A supported internship is a study programme that includes an unpaid work experience offered by a local employer which will last between 6 and 12 months.
-This may be a suitable route for you if you are aged 16 to 24 years old and have an education, health and care plan (EHCP) or learning difficulty assessment and want to move into employment but need extra support to do so.
+The aim of the supported internship is to prepare you for paid employment.

+You can access a supported internship if you're aged 16 to 24 years old and have an Education, Health and Care Plan (EHCP) or learning difficulty assessment and want to move into employment but need extra support to do so.
 There are no entry or completion requirements, and each learning provider will work with you to develop a personalised programme that meets your needs and provides progression.

-Although similar in aims to a traineeship or apprenticeship, supported internships differ in certain ways.
-On a supported internship you are expected to require a higher level of support than a trainee or apprentice, and will be offered work-place support in form of a job coach, as well as support for your non-work place learning.
+You will be offered work-place support in form of a job coach, as well as support for your non-work place learning.

 What is good about a supported internship?